-The drug inspector, under the powers given to him/her under section 22 of the Drug and Cosmetics Act, conducts the preliminary investigation.
-Once the inspector has prepared his/her report, he/she further institutes a prosecution before the Sessions Court for the same.
+The drug inspector, under the powers given to him or her under section 22 of the Drug and Cosmetics Act, conducts the preliminary investigation.
+Once the inspector has prepared his or her report, he or she further institutes a prosecution before the Sessions Court for the same.
 Such proceedings fall under the Code of Criminal Procedure 1973.
 A special court can also be established for trial of offences relating to adulterated drugs or spurious drugs.
 Enforcement activities, such as imposing a ban on drugs and cosmetics, can also be undertaken by the agency itself.Sanctions

 What sanctions and other measures can the authorities impose or seek in enforcement actions against drug and device manufacturers and their distributors?

 Sections 26 to 32A of the Drugs and Cosmetics Act deal with all the measures that the central government, a court and the investigating authorities can impose or seek enforcement of.
 The central government can confiscate, regulate or restrict or prohibit the manufacture, sale or distribution of some drugs and impose a ban on certain drugs.
 The court can further impose penalties and sentence imprisonment for offences under the Act.Actions against employees

 Can the authorities pursue actions against employees as well as the company itself?

 Under section 34 of the of the Drugs and Cosmetics Act, the authorities can take action against the company and all the persons responsible for the conduct of the company’s business who had knowledge of the act, wherein a company has committed any offence under the act.Defences and appeals